 NewRock’s self-financed business model is designed to provide widespread access to affordable energy, pay-it-forward education and preventive healthcare accompanied by the broad-based prosperity required to sustain human development.
-Consensus solutions are unable to address systemic problems imbedded in today’s suboptimal economic model.
-Unless interests are aligned outside the current economic paradigm, change will not advance a genuinely systemic solution.
+Consensus model solutions are unable to address systemic problems imbedded in today’s suboptimal economic model.
+Unless interests are aligned outside the current paradigm, change will not advance a genuinely systemic solution.
 The NewRock model catalyzes long-term change by aligning interests around achievable savings and systemic efficiencies that foster healthy and resilient communities and nations.

 NewRock offers a more robust framework for business.
 Crafted to bridge the public-private divide, the model enables commercial partners to capitalize on bottom-up, stakeholder-inclusive growth able to generate the shared prosperity whose absence destabilizes development worldwide.
 A hybrid approach addresses structural flaws while evoking a common sense of purpose that cannot be engaged with appeals to nationalism or ideology.
 With a globally adaptable financial strategy, NewRock incentivizes the steady reduction of fiscal subsidies by shifting economies in the direction of inclusion, stability, fiscal foresight and resilience.
 We offer:

 - A replicable and scalable business model adaptable to economies worldwide regardless of ideology.